ministryofjustice/laa-spring-boot-microservice-template/README.md

 ### Configure Dependabot
 Change all `uk.gov.laa.springboot.*` package references to `uk.gov.laa.{application-package-name}.*`.

-Uncomment the `spring-boot-common-github-packages` section and follow the instructions in the comments.
+Uncomment the `registries` section and follow the instructions in the comments.

 ### Add Repository To Snyk
 Ensure that your repository has been added to the [Legal Aid Agency Snyk](https://app.snyk.io/org/legal-aid-agency) organisation.